ABDUT UNFILTERED

 For the conventional training route, let’s assume a loan of ₹50 lakhs at the same interest rate and tenure.
 The EMI would be ₹56,830, and the total interest repaid would amount to ₹52,29,372, making the total repayment ₹1,02,29,372.
 Again, this raises the question: Is the conventional route more financially viable?

 When a cadet, after the waiting period, OR a fresh CPL holder from a conventional background with a type rating finally joins an airline – the starting salary is less than ₹1 lakh.
 It is very likely that the airline will give you a base that is not your hometown, so you will have housing expenses.
-You will pay rent, electricity, internet, wash your clothes, basically all the essentials.
-Then you have non essential expenses, because you want to live a certain lifestyle.
+You will pay rent, electricity, internet, wash your clothes, cook food – basically all the essentials.
+Then you have non essential expenses – because you want to live a certain lifestyle.
 Then you still have to pay the EMI.
 After all this is when you can think about saving and recovering your investment.

 Time Commitments